Billie-LS/Lucky_Bar_NFT_menu_of_surprise/README.md

 ### **Additional references and or resources utilized**

-Flyfish Club (FFC) private dining club; membership is purchased as a Non-Fungible-Token (NFT) to gain access to our restaurant [opensea](https://opensea.io/collection/flyfish-club/activity)
+[opensea](https://opensea.io/collection/flyfish-club/activity)  Flyfish Club (FFC) private dining club; membership is purchased as a Non-Fungible-Token (NFT) to gain access to our restaurant.

-Support for type hints [typing](https://docs.python.org/3/library/typing.html)
+[typing](https://docs.python.org/3/library/typing.html)  Support for type hints.

 ## **License**